StackVista/stackstate-docs/configure/logging/logging-for-functions.md

 # Logging for functions

+## Overview

-You can add logging to StackState function and control the level of logging used for individual functions and event handlers.
+You can add logging to StackState functions and control the level of logging used for individual functions and event handlers using the StackState CLI.

 ## Add logging to a StackState function